Are you ready to carve your pumpkin this year? Well, don’t waste the pumpkin seeds and make yummy roasted pumpkin seeds! It’s so easy.

 Don’t these look yummy?

-Have you ever roasted pumpkins?
+Have you ever roasted pumpkin seeds?
 What’s your favorite recipe?